 If the servicer fails to comply with RESPA's requirements, a borrower may recover any actual damages, additional damages not to exceed $2,000 (if a pattern or practice of servicer noncompliance exists), and attorneys’ fees and costs.
 (12 U.S.C. §§ 2605(f)(1), 2605(f)(3)).

 The statute of limitations for violations is three years.
-12 U.S.C. § 2614.
+(12 U.S.C. § 2614).

-A QWR can be a powerful tool for a borrower facing foreclosure, because it forces the servicer to provide information about the account to the borrower.
-This is especially important in nonjudicial foreclosures states, where the foreclosure process is not overseen by a court that can order the servicer to produce information about the account for the borrower's review.
+A QWR can be a powerful tool for a borrower facing foreclosure because it can force the servicer to provide information about the account.
+QWRs are particularly useful in nonjudicial foreclosures because a court doesn’t oversee the process.